raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Boating (STR+CON)

-The Boating skill covers the operation of small floating craft. on rivers, lakes, and close inshore.
+The Boating skill covers the operation of small floating craft on rivers, lakes, and close inshore.
 Appropriate vessels are generally boats, canoes, or rafts which travel short distances and are unsuited to the rigours of the open sea.
-Most are propelled using oars, paddles, puntspunts, or simple sails; or can even be towed by animals.
+Most are propelled using oars, paddles, punts, or simple sails; or can even be towed by animals.
 Ships with large crews or designed for long, overseas journeys are covered under the Seamanship Professional Skill.

 ### Brawn (STR+SIZ)